-Employers who hire apprentices argue a commitment to employee learning and career progression helps them become an “employer of choice,” facilitating recruitment and retention at their companies.
+Employers who hire apprentices say a commitment to employee learning and career progression makes them an “employer of choice,” facilitating recruitment and retention at their companies.
 Investing in apprentices can ensure you have loyal employees who are committed to the organization.
-Another benefit of hiring apprentices, particularly young people, is an enhanced reputation in the community, driving increased business.

-Employers want highly skilled workers with the right attitude and a commitment to the company’s success.
+Employers want highly skilled workers committed to the company’s success.
 Who better than a journeyperson trained right in the company?
 In fact, employers cite “a better fit with the organization” as the most significant benefit of employing a journeyperson they trained as an apprentice.
-By developing an employee from the ground up, companies create workers with trade skills, as well as company-specific knowledge about the systems, culture, customers and processes that make the business tick.

 The use of increasingly sophisticated equipment makes learning new skills, training on digital technology and ability to solve problems imperative.
-Not only are they open to learning, but young apprentices are often more comfortable with and aware of new technology.
-This makes apprentices a tremendous asset to journeypersons on your team.
+Not only are they open to learning, but young apprentices can bring an awareness of and comfort with technology to your team.

-Increasingly, governments are considering apprenticeship in their procurement policies, requiring some level of involvement in apprenticeship training from their contractors.
+Increasingly, governments are requiring involvement in apprenticeship training from their contractors.
 In much the same way as an apprenticeship program can enhance your reputation in the community, it may attract additional business or offer new opportunities to your company.